fernandozph/Automatic-Zoom-Join/README.md

 If zoom attempts to download, the program will use PyAutoGUI to click on the "keep download" button, and then launch zoom.
 Finally, at the end time of the meeting it uses the taskkill command to terminate the Zoom.exe process.

+## Update 1.3 ##
+* Added default filepaths for the various buttons so the user doesn't have to input the filepath every time, unless the default filepath is invalid

 ## Update 1.2 ##
 * Fixed error with Zoom starting a download instead of launching
 * Fixed error with program crashing after sign in is blocked by Google, now asks the user to pick a method again